 Let’s avoid using the spoons, the forks, the cooking ladles made with plastic.

 Replace them with wooden, steel, or brass ones, which are not only healthy but will make a great eco-friendly kitchen product.

 When you chop your vegetables & fruits on a plastic board, remember you are cutting the plastic as well (ever so minutely).
 The same plastic is getting mixed with the food and you are getting in your tummy.

 When the option is available to do on a metal plate or a wooden chopping board, why risk with plastic.

-If you would want to see clearly what is inside the containers, then suggest to get a transparent Glass one, otherwise, get a metal one.
+If you would want to see clearly what is inside the containers, then suggest getting a transparent Glass one, otherwise, get a metal one.

-There are many varieties that are available – make sure to get the right one which is really bio-degradable.
+There are many varieties that are available – make sure to get the right one that is really bio-degradable.

 Few other eco-friendly kitchen products which you can slowly remove are non-stick pans, plastic bottles, plastic baby bottles, plastic water jars.

 Here is a post that we made for eco-friendly products in your home.